 If hiking isn’t your thing but you want to go for a walk, the Juneau waterfront is a fantastic stroll.
 There are interactive stops and signs to tell you about the history of Juneau.
 Follow it all the way out along a boardwalk over the water to a quiet park where there’s a spectacular sculpture of a breaching humpback whale.

 9. Tracy Arm Fjord

 The best way to experience the Tracy Arm Fjord is on a small boat with a guide.
 You will enter the very narrow fjord and be greeted by light fog floating just below the summits of the surrounding mountains.

-As you move along, you’re likely to see whales and other marine life and then the cherry on top are the glaciers.
+As you move along, you’re likely spot whales and other marine life and then the cherry on top are the glaciers.
 They glisten a vivid blue like a rare diamond and you immediately feel dwarfed and amazed at the spectacular scenery.